×

 “I really like New Orleans, but I’ve never been there during Mardi Gras.
 That’s probably for the best, since I’m not a fan of huge parties and parades.”

-9. to fast
+9. To fast

 In #5, we saw that some people “give up” specific foods during Lent.
 That means that they don’t eat those foods.
-If you don’t eat food at all for a longer period of time (usually at least a few hours), then you can say that you’re “fasting.”
+If you don’t eat food at all for a longer period (usually at least a few hours), then you can say that you’re “fasting.”

 This word is a bit confusing because “fast” usually describes something quick, like a car.
 But that’s an adjective.
 Here, “fast” is a verb or a noun.
 During Lent, some really religious people fast for part of the day, like from sunrise to sunset, for example.